mviereck/x11docker/README.md

  - On systems without a root password like Ubuntu, activate option `--sudo`.

 # Security
-Main purpose of x11docker is to run dockered GUI applications while preserving container isolation.
+Main purpose of x11docker is to run dockered GUI applications while preserving and improving container isolation.
 Core concept is:
    - Run a second X server to avoid [X security leaks](http://www.windowsecurity.com/whitepapers/unix_security/Securing_X_Windows.html).
      - This in opposite to widespread solutions that share host X socket of display :0, thus breaking container isolation, allowing keylogging and remote host control. (x11docker provides this with option `--hostdisplay`).